 Procurement decisions are carefully considered by local Governors at regular governing body meetings.
 Expiring contracts and the replacement/renewal of equipment are considered and the best value long term options assessed prior to quotes being obtained (e.g. contract cleaning).
 Proposals/quotes are compared to ensure that goods and services are secured in the most economic, efficient and effective way.
 There is a tender process for major works e.g. buildings and boiler replacement projects.
 Professional advice is sought when necessary (e.g. major building works, human resources and legal).
-2022/23 was a year of consolidation.
-Prior to that the School Resource Management Adviser reported in July 2022 that 'the trust has made changes to several services and contracts that have resulted in reduced expenditure, improved efficiencies, and better value, the key changes are listed below:
+The School Resource Management Adviser reported in July 2022 that 'the trust has made changes to several services and contracts that have resulted in reduced expenditure, improved efficiencies, and better value, the key changes are listed below: